School Closings: How to Know If It's a Snow Day in New York City

 NY1 also tends to be on the ball about school closings, and usually has a ticker at the bottom of the screen listing schools that are closed.

-And of course since many schools now have their own websites and social media sites, it's a good idea to go directly to the source.
+And of course since many schools now have their own websites and social media accounts, it's a good idea to go directly to the source.